clementgateaud/clemflix/README.md

-Simple app to create movies playlists with OMDB api.
+Clemflix is a simple app to create movies playlists with OMDB api.
 Dark mode included.